Graham Graham Lowe - APCOM President

 John joined Wigan Council in 1991, his background is in IT Management, and Variable Data Printing / Mail Fulfilment.
 Following a review in 2008 he was asked to take over a new role covering the Central Print Unit, Reprographics Team and his own Variable Data and Mailing Team.
 Being new to production design and print, he faced a huge learning curve as he admits his narrow world of A4 80gm printed on a monochrome laser printer changed into a rather more complex mix of paper sizes, weights, coatings and of course colour.

 Thankfully he was, and continues to be, supported by an excellent in-house team and APCOM.
-He attended his first conference in 2009 in Kirklees and has been thankful for the support and advice given by numerous members of APCOM over the last 5 years.
+He attended his first conference in 2009 in Kirklees and has been thankful for the support and advice given by numerous members of APCOM over recent years.

 John tells us that being from a technical background he is attempting to use technology to drive the unit forward and can now offer offer web-2-print, automated pre-flighting, automated imposition and hybrid mail.
 John reports that "I have had excellent support from my new Head of Service in exploring new opportunities within the public, 3rd sector and more recently the commercial sector".
 A rebrand has been effective in promoting the service internally and within the public sector but also further afield.
 He is seeking collaboration with other public sector and commercial sector organisations and developing relationships within the 3rd sector as we need to broaden our customer base.
 I don’t believe in reinventing wheels and will be happy to share our successes (and failures) with other members, as I will be the first to use other members ideas and initiatives within our own business.